Here Are Two Ironclad Laws For Emotional Support Animals

 ESAs are more specifically chosen as companions to individuals who are psychologically or emotionally disabled.
 These companions can range from a dog, a cat, or even a miniature horse.
 ESAs are not trained to perform tasks or recognize particular signs or symptoms but are distinguished by the close, emotional, and supportive bond between the animal and the owner.

-ESA laws
+esa laws

 Who Can Obtain an ESA Letter?